malmgrenola/rooster/README.md

    3. Click `Add to basket` on another product
    4. Confirm by click on cart in top menu
    5. step up a couple of steps on product row and press update
-   6. press trash icon on one of the rows and confirm item is removed.
+   6. press the trash icon on one of the rows and confirm the item is removed.

 Feature passed this test